-This page defines 5G NR Spectral Efficiency and 5G NR Energy Efficiency and mentions formula or difference between 5G spectral efficiency and energy efficiency and its formulas as per 3GPP 5G NR standard.
+5G NR Spectral Efficiency vs 5G NR Energy Efficiency provides difference between 5G NR spectral efficiency and energy efficiency and its formulas as per 3GPP 5G NR standard.

 What is 5G NR ?